RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 ### 3. Video Frame Sampling Method
 When loading a video, only a number of its frames are loaded.
 They are chosen in the following way:
 1. The frame indices [1,N] are divided into NUM_SEGMENTS even segments.
-From each segment, FRAMES_PER_SEGMENT consecutive indices are chosen at random.
+From each segment, a random start-index is sampled from which FRAMES_PER_SEGMENT consecutive indices are loaded.
 This results in NUM_SEGMENTS*FRAMES_PER_SEGMENT chosen indices, whose frames are loaded as PIL images and put into a list and returned when calling
 `dataset[i]`.
 ![alt text](https://github.com/RaivoKoot/images/blob/main/Sparse_Temporal_Sampling.jpg "Sparse-Temporal-Sampling-Strategy")